Mount Darry, Queensland: Education

 There are no schools in Mount Darry.
-The nearest primary schools are Kulpi State School in neighbouring Kulpi to the west and Haden State School in Haden to the east.
-For secondary education to Year 10 only, the nearest school is Quinalow State School in Quinalow to the north-west.
-For secondary education to Year 12, the nearest school is Oakey State High School in Oakey to the south.
+The nearest government primary schools are Kulpi State School in neighbouring Kulpi to the west and Haden State School in Haden to the east.
+For secondary education to Year 10 only, the nearest government school is Quinalow State School in Quinalow to the north-west.
+For secondary education to Year 12, the nearest government school is Oakey State High School in Oakey to the south.